projectNoiseRome/NoiseApp/README.md

 The goal of the project is to have a noise map of the city, in order to achieve better booking for tourist based on their preferences: for example, young tourist may like to be near a zone with high nightlife activities(so with a higher noise of level) and viceversa a family maybe want to avoid such places. <br />

 # Update
-Added the stats activity with chart
+Added the user noise calculation's function

 # ToDo
-- Mobile noise's calculation
+- Stats per day

 # Already Done